coose911/marcusFirstBlockchain/README.txt

 <<<<<<<<<<<<<<<APP IS SET UP >>>>>>>>>>>>>>>

-Setup a database (i used postico) and called it blockchain
+Set up a database (i used postico) and called it blockchain

 Copy the following into application.properties to connect to the PostgreSQL database.
 Remember to replace *your username here* with your own username